HwiyeolJo/ExtroForWVEnrich/README.md

-Anonymous code repository for the paper submitted in ACL 2021.
+Anonymous code repository for the paper submitted in EMNLP 2022.
+(Updated)

 ## Main Codes are based on JupyterNotebook
 Note that these main codes are uploaded before the deadline :)
 1) RelatedWordExtractor.ipynb : Semantically related words extractor for Self-Extrofitting
 2) ExtroScriptNotebook.ipynb : Script-like codes for Deep-Extrofitting

+1+2) SelfExtro.ipynb : Combination of 1) and 2) in GPU version (Updated)

 3) TextClassification.ipynb : Codes for downstream tasks.

 * few modifications (maybe datapath) are only required to run them by yourself.